What Are Credit Card Interest Rates?

 - Credit Card Balance Transfer APR: The interest rate you owe on balances you move from other credit cards or loans to your card.
 Typically, you get a low rate (even 0%) for a certain number of months, and then switch over to the regular APR.

 - Credit Card Introductory APR: This is a temporary promotional rate that some credit cards offer to new applicants for a certain period of time after account opening.
 It is lower than the normal APR, often 0%.
-The average credit card with a 0% introductory APR on purchases gives you about 10 months without interest.
-Balance transfer intro APRs last 12 months on average.
+The average credit card with a 0% introductory APR on purchases gives you more than 12 months without interest.
+Balance transfer intro APRs last 13 months on average.

 Below, you can find more detailed average credit card interest rates, along with additional information about how credit card interest works and how to avoid it.